StockRake.com is sale at @SideProjectors

 How to diversify:

-• Consider gold ETFs or REITs for additional diversification.
+• Throw in gold ETFs or REITs for extra stability

 7. Increase Your Contributions Over Time